Andronikos IV Palaiologos: Reign

-In July 1376, the Genoese helped Andronikos to escape from prison, whence he went straight to Sultan Murad I, and agreed to return Gallipoli in return for his support.
+In July 1376, the Genoese helped Andronikos to escape from prison, whence he went straight to Sultan Murad I, and agreed to return Gallipoli in exchange for his support.
 Gallipoli had been retaken by the Byzantines ten years before, with the assistance of Amadeus VI, Count of Savoy; this strategically important bridgehead greatly improved the sultan's ability to attack Europe.
 The sultan duly provided a mixed force of cavalry and infantry and with these, Andronikos was able to take control of Constantinople.
 Here he was able to capture and imprison both John V and his son Manuel.

 However, he made the mistake of favouring the Genoese too highly by awarding them Tenedos.
 The governor there refused to hand it over, and passed it on to Venice.
-In the same year, 18 October 1377, he was crowned emperor and also crowned his young son John VII as co-emperor.
+In the same year, on 18 October 1377, he was crowned emperor and also crowned his young son John VII as co-emperor.
 However, in 1379 John and Manuel escaped to Sultan Murad, and with the assistance of the Venetians, overthrew Andronikos later in the year.
 The Venetians restored John V to the throne, and Manuel II.
 Andronikos fled to Galata, staying there until May 1381, when he was once again made co-emperor and heir to the throne despite his earlier treachery.
 Andronikos IV was also given the approaches to Constantinople with the city of Selymbria (Silivri) as his personal domain.